tidyverse/dplyr/revdep/problems.md

 ## In both

-*   checking dependencies in R code ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Namespaces in Imports field not imported from:
-      ‘dismo’ ‘dplyr’ ‘DT’ ‘ENMeval’ ‘leaflet.extras’ ‘maptools’ ‘raster’
-      ‘RColorBrewer’ ‘rgdal’ ‘rgeos’ ‘rmarkdown’ ‘shinyjs’ ‘shinythemes’
-      ‘spocc’ ‘spThin’ ‘XML’ ‘zip’
-      All declared Imports should be used.
+    Package required but not available: ‘spThin’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # wand